Sleeping, Feeding, and Crying: A Thorough Look at Newborns' Behavior

 During this first week, don't worry too much about trying to keep them up during the day so help them sleep better at night.
 They're still too little to sleep through the night (since their tummies are small, they need to eat more frequently), so if they sleep a lot during the day, this is nothing to get upset about.

 Because your newborn might sleep between 16-18 hours a day, it's important for you to get rest during these times as well (don't forget to take care of yourself too).
-Sleeping your baby in a lounger will give you peace of mind knowing they're safe and comfortable while you rest as well.
+Resting your baby in a lounger will give you peace of mind knowing they're safe and comfortable while you rest as well.

 Your baby might not develop a newborn sleeping schedule until they're a bit older.